keyboardio/Kaleidoscope/README.md

 > Tells the extension to reserve space in EEPROM for up to `max` layers.
 Can
 > only be called once, any subsequent call will be a no-op.

+## Focus commands

+The plugin provides a single `Focus` hook, `FOCUS_HOOK_COLORMAP`, implementing the following command:

+### `colormap.map`

+> Without arguments, prints the color map: palette indexes for all layers.
+>
+> With arguments, updates the color map with new indexes.
+One does not need to
+> give the full map, the plugin will process as many arguments as available, and
+> ignore anything past the last key on the last layer (as set by the
+> `.max_layers()` method).

 ## Dependencies

 * [Kaleidoscope-EEPROM-Settings](https://github.com/keyboardio/Kaleidoscope-EEPROM-Settings)